 Having a QR code on your resume could help differentiate from the competition.

 Plus, if there is a particular online destination you want hiring managers to visit—like your online portfolio—it's a good way to encourage a visit.

 Reasons to Use a QR Code on Your Resume

 Here's more on using QR codes on your resume or business card to stand out from the crowd with a QR code on your resume from James Alexander, former Chief Executive Officer, Vizibility, Inc.

 - To Catch an Eye: QR codes are widely used on everything from movie posters to fast food placemats, but they're still relatively novel on resumes.
 It can work in your favor, especially if you're applying for a job with a large pool of applicants.
 The QR code may help you attract the hiring manager's attention, which is the crucial first step in getting hired.

-- Help Hiring Managers Find the Real You: Did you know that around 2,000 people on LinkedIn share a name with someone on the FBI's 10 Most Wanted List?
-It can lead to a serious case of mistaken identity since the vast majority of hiring managers conduct Google searches on job applicants.
-QR codes are a great way to direct hiring managers to a site containing relevant links that showcase your thought leadership, career accomplishments, online portfolio or profile on professional sites like LinkedIn.
+- Help Hiring Managers Find the Real You: QR codes are a great way to direct hiring managers to a site containing relevant links that showcase your thought leadership, career accomplishments, online portfolio, or your profile on professional sites like LinkedIn.